msprITU/Instance-Segmentation/README.md

-# Instance-Segmantation
+# Instance-Segmentation
-This is a repository for the Instance Segmantation Page.
+This is a repository for the Instance Segmentation Page.